 When they return from an adventure in the woods, they join the strangers at their harvest meal who don’t speak their language but still manage to convey bad manners by not bringing gifts and asking for a second celebration at their location to be provided by Moss’s people.

 The stories told that night are incomprehensible to their guests but the theme is about ingratitude.
-After the meal, Moss wonders about who is he and what the future holds. [middle grade, ages 9 and up]
+After the meal, Moss wonders about who he is and what the future holds. [middle grade, ages 9 and up]

 Spanning more than 400 years, this classic bottom-up history examines the legacy of Indigenous peoples’ resistance, resilience, and steadfast fight against imperialism.